A Survey of Learning Criteria Going Beyond the Usual Risk: Historical Background

-\section{Expected loss and learning problems}
+\subsection{Expected Loss and Learning Problems}

-In this section, we provide some justification for our earlier statement that \emph{performance on average}, i.e., minimization of the expected loss (\ref{eqn:risk_traditional}), is the dominant paradigm for performance evaluation in machine learning.
+Here we provide some additional justification for our position (cf.~\S{\ref{sec:intro_classical}}) that emphasizing performance on average is the dominant paradigm in machine learning.
 A natural starting point is the Perceptron of Frank Rosenblatt in the late 1950s \citep{rosenblatt1958a}, and the 1962 proof of the convergence of the Perceptron learning algorithm (here, PLA) for linearly separable data.\footnote{See \citet{novikoff1963a} and \citet[Ch.~11]{minsky1969Perceptrons} for background on this result.} This important result is recognized as having effectively ``started learning theory'' \citep[p.~5]{vapnik1999NSLT}.
-Making this a bit more concrete, given a dataset of $n$ points $\Z = (Z_{1},\ldots,Z_{n})$, assumed to be input-output pairs $Z_{i} = (X_{i},Y_{i})$ with binary labels $Y_{i} \in \{-1,+1\}$, and denoting the random zero-one losses as $\loss_{i}(h) \defeq \indic\{ h(X_{i}) \neq Y_{i} \}$ for $i \in [n]$, the convergence theorem tells us that whenever perfect accuracy is possible, then the PLA output $\algo_{\textsc{pla}}(\Z) = (H_{1},\ldots,H_{n})$ will achieve it, namely that
+Making this a bit more concrete, given a dataset of $n$ points $\Z_{n} = (\rdv{Z}_{1},\ldots,\rdv{Z}_{n})$, assumed to be input-output pairs $\rdv{Z}_{i} = (\rdv{X}_{i},\rdv{Y}_{i})$ with binary labels $\rdv{Y}_{i} \in \{-1,+1\}$, and denoting the zero-one training losses as $\loss_{i}(h) \defeq \indic\{ h(\rdv{X}_{i}) \neq \rdv{Y}_{i} \}$ for $i \in [n]$, the convergence theorem tells us that whenever perfect accuracy is possible, then the PLA output $\Z_{n} \mapsto \rdv{H}_{\text{PLA}}$ will achieve it, namely that

 In the context of learning, the question is then how the PLA \emph{generalizes} to new data.
-Given an independent test point $Z^{\prime} = (X^{\prime},Y^{\prime})$ and writing $\loss(h) = \indic\{h(X^{\prime}) \neq Y^{\prime}\}$, off-sample misclassification is characterized by $\loss(H_{n})$.
-Since this is just a Bernoulli random variable, its distribution is characterized by its mean $\exx[\loss(H_{n}) \cond \Z] = \prr\{H_{n}(X^{\prime}) \neq Y^{\prime} \cond \Z\}$.
+Given an independent test point $\rdv{Z} = (\rdv{X},\rdv{Y})$ and writing $\loss(h) = \indic\{h(\rdv{X}) \neq \rdv{Y}\}$, off-sample misclassification is characterized by $\loss(\rdv{H}_{\text{PLA}})$.
+Since this is just a Bernoulli random variable, its distribution is characterized by its mean.
 With the key fact of (\ref{eqn:PLA_emp_risk}) in mind, the question of generalization can then be reduced to (uniform) control of the deviations between ``relative frequencies of events and their probability,'' which is precisely the topic of the seminal 1971 paper of \citet{vapnik1971a}.